Definition and Types of Collaboration in Business

 When it comes to the strategies and collaboration tools, these depend on the objectives of the collaboration and the stakeholders involved as collaboration may follow different paths based on these.
 For internal collaboration to be effective, specific guidelines need to be outlined and properly communicated at a team and organizational level informing individuals on the how, when and more importantly the why behind the collaboration.
 Furthermore, by using analytical tools, sentiment analysis, social media automation tools, and one-on-one interviews, managers can classify employees based on their skills, expertise and specific traits, and then group them together to increase the likelihood of achieving a fruitful collaboration.

 In terms of tools, employees need to be equipped with the right tools, including the right employee management software solutions that can help them communicate in real time, keep track of projects, share information with ease and facilitate remote collaboration.
 Depending on the business and the sizes of the teams and nature of the operations, a multitude of collaborative suites and specialized business applications are available today.
-The most common ones include digital workplace software, chat applications, video conferencing tools , expense management, ideas management software, and knowledge base software.
+The most common ones include digital workplace software, chat applications, video conferencing tools , expense management and ideas management software.

 For external collaboration, the process is a bit more complicated as more stakeholders, and indeed more diverse stakeholders, are involved.
 Strategically, businesses will try to determine the departments and job functions with challenges and/or opportunities that would benefit from external partnerships and expertise to improve their performance and productivity.